amazon-connect/voicemail-express-amazon-connect/README.md

 With Voicemail Express, customers can have the option to leave a voicemail for an individual agent or an Amazon Connect Queue.
 Once the voicemail is recorded, a series of processes take place in the following order:
 1. Voicemail recording is extracted and stored in S3 as a .wav file
 1. The recording is transcribed using Amazon Transcribe
-1. A presigned URL is geenrated that provides access to the voicemail recording without the need for further authentication
+1. A presigned URL is generated that provides access to the voicemail recording without the need for further authentication
 1. The voicemail is packaged for delivery, including the transcription, presigned URL, and contact data.
 It is then delivered as an Amazon Connect Task or via email using Amazon Simple Email Service (SES), depending on your configuration.

 Voicemails are configured for a retention period of up to 7 days.
 After 7 days, the recordings are the presigned URL is no longer valid, and the recordings are lifecycled.
 During deployment, you have the option to configure the lifecycle window, if desired.
 Additionally, you have the option to keep, archive, or delete voicemail recordings.

-## Deyployment and Management
+## Deployment and Management
 ### How to deploy
 To deploy Voicemail Express, you will need to complete the following:
 1. Complete the [Voicemail Express Prerequisites](Docs/vmx_prerequistes.md)